DweebsUnited/CodeMonkey/README.md

 ## Installation

 Download it.
-The solutions should be good for VS 2015 Community, and the makefiles for any gcc/g++ compiler ( barring weird platform specific errors ).
+The solutions should be good for VS 2015 Community, and the makefiles for any gcc/g++ compiler ( barring weird platform specific errors, of which I have gotten many ).

 ## Usage